 All investments involve some degree of risk, and the risk and the reward are inextricably entwined.
 The reward for taking on risk is the potential for a greater investment return, and vice versa – if your risk tolerance is low, do not expect high returns from your investments.

-- Equities, bonds and real estate are three main asset classes and they should be the foundation of all investment portfolios;
+- Equities, bonds and real estate are the three main asset classes, and they should be the foundation of all investment portfolios;

 - Asset allocation is the key driver for determining the long term long-term return and riskiness of your investment portfolio.

 - Optimal asset allocation depends mostly on your investment horizon and risk tolerance.
-The younger you are, the more risk you are able to bear and thus – equities and real estate should be the key asset classes in your investment portfolio then.
-The older you become, the less risk you are tolerating – thus, you should get rid of some equities and other higher-risk investments and replace them with fixed income instruments.
+The younger you are, the more risk you are able to bear and thus – equities and real estate should be the key asset classes in your investment portfolio.
+The older you become, the less risk you tolerate – thus, you should get rid of some equities and other higher-risk investments and replace them with fixed-income instruments.